 Project Activity Potential impact Proposed mitigation measures Responsible party Full participation of potentially affected stakeholders, including Indigenous Peoples, in the implementation of the Project is critical.
-However, because of logistical and/or cultural barriers, there is a risk that consultations with IPLCs may not be comprehensive, thus negatively impacting the project outcome The Project has developed a Stakeholder Engagement Plan (SEP), which informs on (a) means used to inform and involve affected people in the assessment process; and (b) summary of stakeholder engagement plan for meaningful, effective consultations during project implementation, including identification of milestones for consultations, information disclosure, and periodic reporting on progress on project implementation.
+However, because of logistical and/or cultural barriers, there is a risk that consultations with Indigenous Peoples and other Local Communities may not be comprehensive, thus negatively impacting the project outcome The Project has developed a Stakeholder Engagement Plan (SEP), which informs on (a) means used to inform and involve affected people in the assessment process; and (b) summary of stakeholder engagement plan for meaningful, effective consultations during project implementation, including identification of milestones for consultations, information disclosure, and periodic reporting on progress on project implementation.
 The Project will implement recommendations in the SEP.
-TNC Some of those measures include: Incorporation of views of women and other relevant groups (minorities, elderly, young other marginalized groups).
+Some of those measures include: Incorporation of views of women and other relevant groups (minorities, elderly, young other marginalized groups).
 Respect for indigenous peoples' rights, including their rights to FPIC processes and to tenure over traditional territories.
 Project disclosure and ongoing communications with stakeholders.
 Training and capacity building across project partners, affected and interested stakeholders.
-In addition, the project will hire two full time officers to engage with communities during the design and implementation phases of the HWC strategies/interventions.
-The project interventions might perpetuate existing or lead to new discriminations against Indigenous Peoples and other marginalized groups The Project will ensure that, if present, Indigenous Peoples are represented and consulted in all relevant activities.
-The Project will ensure that the voices of all members of the communities are actively represented.
-TNC
+CTF